apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 <dt id="CD30">CD30</dt>
 <dd>
-Anyone using standard, widely-available tools, can built the code can be built in a reproducible way.
+Anyone using standard, widely-available tools, can build the code in a reproducible way.
 </dd>

 <dt id="CD40">CD40</dt>